yannS2016/iotivity-constrained-arduino/README.md

 ## Testing
 look under test to see some log of what to expect from the arduino server when running the simpleclient app from linux other an arduino client test is also provide under this path for operating as a resources requester. additional test show that one iotivity-constrained on arduino works even from the main iotivity code(client/server)the node js port(iotivity-node) as well, i was even able to get good response from the iot-rest-api server. more on that will be documented.

+## Issues
-Issues: Arduino does not handle IPV6, thus client wont be able to send unicast requests/responses automatically. from what i got, the client actually sent two request, one over IPV6(default) and another via IPV4 the server, receive both and reject the latter, although the response from the server contains all endpoints enable(IPV6 and IPV4). by default the iotivity client code uses the first endpoint which is the IPV6 one. thus making arduino client unicast response unreachable(w5500 does not support IPV6). one should use the next endpoint from the reply(which IPV4) as `light_server = endpoint->next;`
+Arduino does not handle IPV6, thus client wont be able to send unicast requests/responses automatically. from what i got, the client actually sent two request, one over IPV6(default) and another via IPV4 the server, receive both and reject the latter, although the response from the server contains all endpoints enable(IPV6 and IPV4). by default the iotivity client code uses the first endpoint which is the IPV6 one. thus making arduino client unicast response unreachable(w5500 does not support IPV6). one should use the next endpoint from the reply(which IPV4) as `light_server = endpoint->next;`